Angelo Flavio Comneno

 The Angelo Flavio Comneno or Angeli (Note: The family name was often latinized as Angelus Flavius Comnenus.
 Sometimes shorter variants, such as Angeli or Angeli di Drivasto ("Angelos of Drisht") were used.)
-(Engjëlli) were a Venetian noble family of Albanian descent who claimed descent from the Angelos dynasty of the Byzantine Empire.
-In the 16th century, the family founded the Sacred Military Constantinian Order of Saint George, a knightly order with invented Byzantine connections.
+(Engjëlli or Engjëllorët) were a Venetian noble family of Albanian descent who claimed descent from the Angelos dynasty of the Byzantine Empire.
+In the 16th century, the family founded the Sacred Military Constantinian Order of Saint George, a knightly order with Byzantine connections.
 From the 16th century onwards, each head of the family styled himself "the Prince of Macedonia, and Duke and Count of Drivasto and Durazzo", though other titles were also sometimes used.

 It is possible that their claims to descent from the Angeloi were genuine, but their own genealogies, which professed descent from Emperor Isaac II Angelos (1185–1195 and 1203–1204) are unlikely to be correct given that all known male-line descendants of Isaac II were long dead before the Angeli appeared in Italy.
 Perhaps they descended from less known children or cousins of the Angeloi emperors, or possibly through a female line.
 Their descent was accepted as true throughout Western Europe.

 The last prince of the family was Giovanni Andrea II Angeli, who in 1698 transferred the Constantinian Order to Francesco Farnese, the Duke of Parma, whose descendants remain grand masters to this day.
 Giovanni Andrea II's death five years later, in 1703, was followed by the death of his niece, Laura Angeli, in 1756, which rendered the family extinct.